atidevs/atidevs/README.md

 - I am Atmane and I am from Morocco 🇲🇦.
 - I'm a software engineer currently working at IBM.
-- I have over 4 years of professional experience developing, maintaining and enhancing android apps.
+- I have been involved in developing, maintaining and enhancing android apps during my professional career of over 4 years.
+- I worked on many innovative and user driven product apps: marketplace (B2B & B2C), energy (fuel), cost and freight (cargo)...
 - How to reach me:
     - 📫 email: atmane.taoussi@gmail.com
     - 🔗 linkedin: https://www.linkedin.com/in/atmanetaoussi/